Estates, Probate Matters and Disputing a Will

 - Whether the claimant or any other beneficiary has a “moral claim” against the deceased’s estate.

-- Weighting the needs of the respective parties to the claim against each other and examining their relative need.
+- Weighing the needs of the respective parties to the claim against each other and examining their relative need.

 - Assessing the conduct of the claimant towards the deceased during their lifetime to determine whether there is any justification for the claimant being disinherited.